• Goat

 Copper is a common deficiency among goats causing bleached or rough coats, anemia, diarrhea, and weight loss.
 Redmond Goat Mineral is fortified with extra copper that is likely deficient in their feed and forage.

 White muscle disease is caused by a deficiency in selenium and vitamin E. Redmond Goat Mineral supplies your goats with extra selenium and vitamin E that may be missing from their feed and forage.
-Kids and does are especially vulnerable to white muscle disease and extra supplementation is needed for a safe and healthy kidding season.
+Kids and does are especially vulnerable to white muscle disease and extra supplementation is needed for a safe and healthy kidding seasons.

 Coat problems like bleaching (loss of pigment), dull or rough coat, and coat loss are often a sign of mineral deficiencies.
 Redmond Goat Mineral is fortified with additional copper and zinc, both of which support healthy coat growth.